meo8/hero-tinder-frontend/README.md

 #### App Header
 - use Reactstrap to create header
 - include app name and description
-- import to src/App.js `import Header from './components/Header';`
+- `import Header from './components/Header';` to src/App.js

 #### Index and Show files
 - create HeroIndex component